-Doing your part for worthy causes is incredibly rewarding, but with so many things to consider when organising a charity event, it can be difficult to know what you need to do to ensure your fundraiser will attract people and donations.
+Doing your part for worthy causes is incredibly rewarding, but with so many things to consider when organising a charity event, it can be difficult to know what you should be doing to ensure it attracts people and donations.
 From choosing the entertainment you’ll offer to thinking about how to promote your charity event, there are plenty of things you’ll need to consider.
-To help you, we have created this guide to give you some great charity fundraising ideas.
+To help you, we have created this guide to give you some inspiration.
 We’ll cover:

-If you’re considering charity fundraising, it’s likely that you’ve already got a few ideas of what you’d like it to involve, whether that’s the theme, the entertainment you’ll have or what charity you want to raise money for.
-But, if you need a little more inspiration for the other areas, we will be sharing some helpful tips that you should be thinking about in the initial stages.
+If you’re looking to host a charity event, it’s likely that you’ve already got a few ideas of what you’d like it to involve, whether that’s the theme, the entertainment you’ll have or what charity you want to raise money for.
+But, if you need a little more inspiration for the other areas, we will be sharing some helpful tips that you should be thinking about before organising a charity event.

-It might also be a good idea to get in touch with the charities and get benchmark figures from them.
+It might also be a good idea to get in touch with the charities you'll be fundraising for and get benchmark figures from them.
 They’ll be able to tell you what is possible with certain amounts of money, such as how many vulnerable people it can support.
 Having a specific goal in mind can be hugely motivating.

-Before you go onto making big plans for your fundraiser, you’ll need to decide on how much you will spend setting up the charity event.
+Before you go on to organise your charity event, you’ll need to decide on how much you will spend.
 To do this, you need to be realistic about what you can afford and ensure that what you spend will be lower than the amount you raise.

-It’s unlikely that you’ll be able to run your charity event on your own, so it’s important to think about what help you can get.
-Gathering a group of honest and passionate volunteers that can help you run your event will be a great place to start, while contacting the charity themselves and asking for any useful resources or advice can also ensure success.
+<p<It’s unlikely that you’ll be able to run your charity event on your own, so it’s important to think about what help you can get.
+Gathering a group of honest and passionate volunteers that can assist you will be a great place to start, while contacting the charity themselves and asking for any useful resources or advice can also ensure success.
 They might even be able to provide you with charity promotional products such as banners and leaflets.

-Once you’ve figured out what charity you want to support, decided on the target amount you want to raise and recruited volunteers, you can then begin thinking about charity event ideas.
+Once you’ve figured out what charity you want to support, decided on the target amount you want to raise and recruited volunteers, you can then begin organising your charity event.
 What you do is completely up to you, but the more unique your charity fundraising ideas, the better.
 This doesn’t mean you can’t go ahead with popular ideas such as bake sales, coffee mornings and raffles, but for them to be memorable and successful, you’ll need to add a twist.

-Considering the venue and the potential attendees will be important to creating an event that will be successful.
+Considering the venue and the potential attendees will be important to creating a successful charity event.
 You need to ensure it’ll appeal to the relevant age demographic, for example, so it’s worth finding out what’s popular by checking trending tags on social media or asking around.

 If you want to get some extra inspiration, approach local businesses to see if they would like to get involved — even if this just means advertising your fundraiser.
-Getting more heads together for the event planning is likely to help you generate more ideas and these local businesses may have unique fundraising ideas for you to be inspired by.
+Getting more heads together to plan your charity event is likely to help you generate more ideas and these local businesses may have unique fundraising ideas for you to be inspired by.
 There are even some businesses who will want to go the extra mile to support your fundraiser and act as sponsors for your charity event.

 Familiarise yourself with what has already been done and what events have received similar total donations that you wish to.
-This can help you to identify what kind of event you should hold and what you can do differently to attract more people and donations.
+This can help you to identify what kind of event you should hold and what you can do differently to attract more people and raise more money for charity.
 Looking at feedback on the event’s Facebook page or blogger reviews will help you to get a greater insight into how popular the event may be.
-As well as organising the entertainment for your fundraiser, it’s also a good idea to offer promotional products that people can buy, as a way of gaining extra donations.
+As well as organising the entertainment for your fundraiser, it’s also a good idea to offer charity promotional products that people can buy, as a way of gaining extra donations.

-Creating an exciting charity event that will raise money is important, but need to get the word out if you want it to be a success.
+Your event needs to be well attended to raise a lot of money, so you need to get the word out by marketing the charity event.
 First things first, identify your potential attendees and consider how to target them.
 For example, if you’re trying to spread word of your fundraiser to teenagers and young adults, advertising via social media will be best to grab their attention.
 Below, we will talk about the benefits of different methods so you can find the most suitable means of marketing your fundraising campaign and to reach your customers.

 Magazine advertising tends to be longer-term than newspaper ads, purely due to the fact that magazines are published less frequently.
 The glossy appearance of magazines also makes it possible for a more attractive advertisement and, as they touch on a range of topics, you will be able to reach a specific audience.
 For example, if you're hosting a race for charity, you could advertise in a fitness magazine.

-If you fear your advert getting lost among the heaps of information in newspapers or magazines, creating your own pamphlet of information can be effective in making sure everything is clear and explicit for your potential attendees.
-There are free templates online that can help you create a professional-looking leaflet for less.
-Once you’ve perfected the look, you’ll need to think how best to distribute these.
-Handing them out in stores, giving them to business owners to put up on noticeboards or in the window and paying someone to post them through letterboxes are all effective ways of getting your event leaflets out there.
+If you fear your advert getting lost among the heaps of information in newspapers or magazines, creating your own pamphlet of information can be effective in making sure everything is clear for potential attendees.
+Handing them out in stores, giving them to business owners to put up on noticeboards or in the window and paying someone to post them through letterboxes are all effective ways of getting your charity event leaflets out there.

-Radio advertisements can be particularly effective in generating interest about what’s going on in certain areas, especially if you get your charity events promoted on local radio stations where the information is relevant.
-It’s worth getting in touch with the station to see if they’ll also give your event a free shoutout as it’s for charity.
+Radio advertisements can be particularly effective in generating interest about what’s going on in certain areas, especially if you get your charity events promoted on local radio stations.
+It’s also worth asking the station if they’ll also give your event a free shoutout as it’s for charity.

-Facebook: Facebook is a great way to get word out about your charity events, with this platform holding the highest market share of all UK social networks.
-Whether it’s creating an event page for your fundraiser, creating a shareable status to spread the news or using sponsored posts to make your event more visible to people, there are so many ways you can attract attention to your fundraiser.
-If you’ve created an online fundraising page for your charity event, Facebook is a good place to share the link to these and gain more donations.
+Facebook: Whether it’s creating an event page for your fundraiser, creating a shareable status to spread the news, or using sponsored posts to make your event more visible, Facebook is great for stirring up conversation about it.
+If you’ve created an online fundraising page for your charity event, Facebook is also a good place to share the link to this and gain more donations.

-Twitter: The demographic for Twitter is younger than that of Facebook, meaning it’s a great platform to use if you’re wanting to target the teenage to mid-twenties age categories.
+Twitter: The demographic for Twitter is younger than that of Facebook, meaning it’s a great platform to use if you’re wanting to target the teenage to mid-twenties age range.
 Using hashtags can help you gather exposure for your charity event, so consider using things such as the location and charity name for these.
-You can organise targeted advertising through sponsored posts to get your posts to appear on more timelines, however be aware that these will cost.
+You can organise targeted advertising through sponsored posts to get your posts to appear on more timelines, however be aware that these will cost you.

-Instagram: Visual campaigns can have a big impact, especially when you share them over social media.
-As a visual platform, using Instagram presents you with the opportunity to showcase your charity event and the entertainment that will be on offer.
+Instagram: As a visual platform, using Instagram presents you with the opportunity to showcase your charity event and the entertainment that will be on offer.
 Try creating a new Instagram page for your charity event and following local pages, the charity you’re supporting and people from the local area.
-Tagging the location and venue you’ll be fundraising in will also make it easy for people from around the area to find out about your event.
-Interact as much as possible through likes and comments to gain attention for your page.
+Tagging the location and venue you’ll be organising your charity event in will also make it easy for people from around the area to find out about your event.
+And, be sure to interact as much as possible through likes and comments to gain attention for your page.

-LinkedIn: LinkedIn is a brilliant choice for attracting potential sponsors for your charity event, and many companies will be willing to spread the word about your charity this way, too.
-Sharing public posts to your connections can be an effective way of gaining sponsors, as well as company donations and maybe even attracting more volunteers.
+LinkedIn: Sharing public posts to your connections can be an effective way of gaining sponsors, as well as company donations and maybe even attracting more volunteers.
 If the charity you’re raising money for has a LinkedIn page, it’s worth contacting them to get them to share your post.

-YouTube: If you want to make your campaign really stand out, consider making a campaign video to share on YouTube.
+YouTube: One great way of marketing a fundraising campaign is to consider making a video to share on YouTube.
 This can show people what your charity event is all about and also help introduce the team behind it to potential donators.
-To make the most of this, you can embed the link onto your own website, as well as sharing the link on your social media platforms.
+To make the most of this, you can embed the link onto your own website, as well as sharing it on your social media platforms.

-While advertising communications will be useful for getting the word out about your fundraiser, it’s also important to consider what branded marketing materials you'll use to promote your charity event.
-There are a number of different ways you can do this, with creating a volunteer uniform being a particularly good way of establishing awareness for your charity events.
-These can be worn both during the events and when you visit venues and locations to spread the word about it.
-If you choose to use social media marketing for your charity, it will also help to have a uniform you can show off.
+Once you've got the initial word out about your fundraiser, it'll be time to consider what marketing and branding materials you'll use to promote your charity event.
+There are a number of different ways you can do this, but creating a great volunteer uniform can be an especially useful tool for establishing awareness about your event.
+These can be worn during the events, and also around on visits to various locations to spread the word.

 There are so many ways you can brand your uniform, with colours, logos and style to think about.
 And, most importantly these need to match the personality of your charity event.
 For example, opting for a vibrant uniform shade can make people associate your fundraiser with fun and make them want to get involved.
-To ensure you get the perfect outfits for your team, you might want to think about:
+To get some ideas for your volunteer uniforms, you might want to think about:

-As mentioned above, colour is particularly important for establishing certain associations and expectations for your charity event.
 According to colour psychology, certain shades can evoke positive or negative feelings about a business or organisation.
-Below, we have shared some of the do’s and don’ts for your uniform colouring.
+Below, we have shared some of the dos and don’ts for your uniform colouring.

 Colours to use